RShankar/Intro-to-Microprocessors/MPLab X IDE/2-XpressToXIDE.md

 Now would be a good time to set your build folder also.

 The Evaluation board is programed by moving a .HEX file to the "Mass storage device" representation of the board on your PC.
-To easily find the new .HEX files it is recommended you make a folder that is easily accessible, the example is a folder on the desktop.
+To easily find the new .HEX files it is recommended you make a folder that is easily accessible, the __Recommended__ example is a folder on your C Drive (Z drive if you are using VMware or zero point client).
 This will allow you to easily move the files every time you sit down to work on a project.

 To have the .HEX file show up in your new folder you must follow the following steps for all new projects.